igrishaev/lambda/README.md

 - I want it to compile into a single binary file so no environment is needed.
 - The deployment process must be extremely simple.

-As the result, this framework:
+As the result, *this* framework:

-- Depends only on Http Kit and Cheshire for interaction with AWS;
+- Depends only on Http Kit and Cheshire to interact with AWS;
 - Provides an endless loop that consumes events from AWS and handles them.
 You only submit a function that processes an event.
 - Provides a Ring middleware that turns HTTP events into a Ring handler.
 Thus,